bitsgalore/bitsgalore.github.io/_posts/2023/2023-05-25-identification-of-pdf-preservation-risks-with-verapdf-and-jhove.md

 2. For **identified** formats, formal format identification has resulted in a PRONOM identifier.
 3. For **known** formats, format validation has been performed, and technical metadata have been extracted.
 This information can then be used to identify preservation-related risks at the level of individual files, and actions to mitigate these risks can be taken if necessary.

-The move from bit preservation to functional preservation involves raising the "knowledge level" status of the formats in our digital collections from "stored" (which is the current situation) to "identified" or (ideally) "known".
-This development coincides with the ongoing migration of these collections our new [Rosetta archiving system](https://www.kb.nl/en/actueel/nieuws/dutch-national-library-steps-new-future-digital-archiving).
+The move from bit preservation to functional preservation involves raising the "knowledge level" status of the formats in our digital collections from "stored" (which is the current situation) to "identified" or, ideally, "known".
+This development coincides with the ongoing migration of these collections to our new [Rosetta archiving system](https://www.kb.nl/en/actueel/nieuws/dutch-national-library-steps-new-future-digital-archiving).

 ## PDF preservation risks

-Being one of the [most prevalent formats]({{ BASE_PATH }}/2015/04/29/top-50-file-formats-in-the-kb-e-depot) in our collections, it comes as no surprise that PDF is one of the prime candidates for raising the current knowledge level.
+Being one of the [most prevalent formats]({{ BASE_PATH }}/2015/04/29/top-50-file-formats-in-the-kb-e-depot) in our collections, it comes as no surprise that PDF is one of the first formats for which we want to raise the current knowledge level.
 This is why my colleagues at our digital preservation department asked me take a new dive into PDF features that are potential preservation risks, and, more importantly, how to detect such features with existing software tools.

-Long-term readers may remember that I've explored this subject before.
-As part of the [SCAPE project](https://scape-project.eu/), I investigated to what extent *Preflight*, the PDF/A-1 validator component of the open-source [Apache PDFBox](https://pdfbox.apache.org/) software, could be used to detect PDF features that are associated with preservation risks[^4].
-In 2017 I [repeated some of the SCAPE-era experiments](({{ BASE_PATH }}/2017/06/01/policy-based-assessment-with-verapdf-a-first-impression)), this time using [VeraPDF](https://verapdf.org/), which showed VeraPDF to be superior to Apache preflight for detecting preservation risks.
+As long-term readers may remember, risk detection in PDF isn't an unfamiliar subject to me.
+Between 2012 and 2014 I experimented with detecting "risky" PDF features using the open-source [Apache PDFBox](https://pdfbox.apache.org/) software[^4].
+This work was done as part of the [SCAPE project](https://scape-project.eu/).
+In 2017 I [repeated some of the SCAPE-era experiments](({{ BASE_PATH }}/2017/06/01/policy-based-assessment-with-verapdf-a-first-impression)), this time using [VeraPDF](https://verapdf.org/).
 For various reasons that work never saw a proper follow-up, but six years onwards it's finally on the agenda once again!
-In the meantime others have been working on this subject as well.
+In the meantime others have produced relevant related work as well.
 The [PDF Significant Properties Spreadsheet](https://docs.google.com/spreadsheets/d/1eW7R8yACBciNimr16Z2ptC7fs1FlmZMnzdtG_DHBuD4/edit?usp=sharing) by Tyler Thorsted (currently at Brigham Young University) deserves a special mention here.
 It gives an overview of metadata fields and technical properties that are reported by 12 different software tools.

 ## PDF features and risks